wallabag/wallabagger/docs/betatest.md

 ![Developer mode](images/inst-developermode.png)

-4. Drag 'n drop the ZIP file to this page
+4. Drag 'n drop the CRX file to this page
 5. Accept to install it

 ## Install the last work in progress version, should be stable, but not ready for production (**Really not recommended**)